hanshoi/python_web_course/material/prequisities/linux.md

 ~$: chown root:root tmpfile.txt
 ```

-> Option <user>:<group> means just that, whos file it is an into whos group does it belong to.
+> Option <user>:<group> means just that, whose file it is an into whose group does it belong to.

 ### Grep and Regular Expression